Are you a foreign national with experience in any of the following jobs?

 HOW LONG CAN I STAY IN THE U.S. ON AN H-2B VISA?

 An H-2B visa holder may remain in the U.S. for the period of time approved on the Temporary Labor Certification, usually no longer than one (1) year.
 The H-2B visa may be extended in one-year increments.
 The maximum period of time that an H-2B visa holder can remain in the U.S. is three (3) years.
 After a stay of the maximum three years, an H-2B visa holder must leave and remain outside the United States for a continuous period of three (3) months, before seeking readmission as an H-2B visa holder.

 CAN MY FAMILY ACCOMPANY ME TO THE U.S. ON AN H-2B VISA?

 Yes.
 Spouses and unmarried children under twenty-one (21) years of age of an H-2B visa holder may seek admission on an H-4 visa.
 H-4 dependent visa holders are not allowed to work in the United States.

-If you are a U.S. employer who is unable to find a suitable skilled worker in your industry, the H-2B visa category can help you hire a foreign worker.
+If you are a United States employer who is unable to find a suitably skilled worker in your industry, the H-2B visa category can help you hire a foreign worker.
 Although there are no educational requirements for an H-2B visa, the worker must be from an eligible H-2B visa country.
-If you are a foreign national and have entered the United States on a different visa, you can change your status to an H-2B by having an employer who is interested in sponsoring you.
+If you are a foreign national and have entered the United States on a different visa, you can change your status to an H-2B if you have an employer who is interested in sponsoring you.